nddipiazza/apache-genai-agent/AI_AGENT_HOW_TO_WORK_TICKETS.md

 The complete workflow for working on Apache JIRA tickets involves:
 1. Finding and selecting an appropriate ticket
+2. **CRITICAL: Assign ticket to yourself and transition to "In Progress"**
-2. Reading and understanding the ticket requirements
+3. Reading and understanding the ticket requirements
-3. Setting up the development environment
+4. Setting up the development environment
-4. Implementing the fix or feature
+5. Implementing the fix or feature
-5. Testing the changes
+6. Testing the changes
-6. Creating a pull request
+7. Creating a pull request
-7. Updating the JIRA ticket with PR information
+8. Updating the JIRA ticket with PR information and status

 ## Step 1: Finding a Ticket to Work On